bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  -----END CERTIFICATE-----
  ~~~

-Note: In case that you don't have a bundle but a series of `.crt` files you have to
+Note: If you don't have a certificate bundle but a series of `.crt` files you
-place them in the right order starting from the intermediate certificate and
+have to place them in the right order starting from the intermediate
-ending to the root certificate.
-Please make sure that they are in PEM format.
+certificate and ending to the root certificate.
+Please make sure that they are
+in PEM format.

 ### Adding the SSL addon

 To add the SSL addon simply provide the paths to the files provided by the
 certificate authority using the respective parameters of the addon.add command.
  ~~~
  $ cctrlapp APP_NAME/DEP_NAME addon.add ssl.host --cert path/to/CERT_FILE --key path/to/KEY_FILE --chain path/to/CHAIN_FILE
  ~~~

 In order to check the status of the addon you can do the following.
  ~~~
  $ cctrlapp APP_NAME/DEP_NAME addon ssl.host
+ Addon                    : ssl.host

+ Settings
+   SSLDEV_CERT_EXPIRES      : 2016-01-01 10:00:00
+   SSLDEV_DNS_DOMAIN        : random.url.com # replace
+   SSLDEV_CERT_INCEPTS      : 2013-01-01 10:00:00
  ~~~

 When the SSL certificate is expired, you can update it by removing the addon